gadse/gadse.github.io/README.md

 # Regular Campaign Sessions
 ## SKT
-- **Next Date:** 2018-08-25 14-00
+- **Next Date:** TBD
-- **Location:** ???
+- **Location:** TBD
-- **Food:** Maybe
+- **Food:** Probably
-- **Notes:** Your Characters are Level 6 now!
-Don't forget to level them up.
-- **Party's Current Location:** Yartar
+- **Party's Current Location:** Yartar, in front of the Harper's Mansion
-- **Current In-Game Date:** 11th Flamerule, 1491 DR
+- **Current In-Game Date:** 25th Flamerule, 1491 DR
-- **Last session in one sentence:** Our heroes set off to Flint Rock, where they found the ancient Giant Artifact Zindra and Sevembra were searching for.
-After succesfully deceiving the Uthgar of the Elk Tribe and defeating a nearby pack of Ogres (their leader having developed some minor magical abilities and bearing the mark of House Noquar), our heroes managed to bring the artifact back to Yartar.
+- **Last session in "one" sentence:** After talking about their future plans with Krowen Valharrow, our heroes decided to return to Yartar in order to do some shopping, an to visit the Wink & Kiss tavern, where they wanted to cash in the "morally flexible" favor granted by Tamalin Zoar.
+While Tarhun and Sorion talked to Cio Yu (the local leader of Yartars thieves's guild), Vorus decided to scout ahead, and in the end got seperated from the party.
+Tarhun tried to set up a distraction, triggering a fireball trap in the process.
+Despite angering a significant part of the thieve's guild, Tarhun and Sorion made it out of the tavern alive.
+After defeating both two flying swords and two suits of animated armor, Vorus decided to loot the guilds treasury before making his way back out.

 # Current Campaigns
 ## D&D: Storm King's Thunder